 How effective has the OECD’s Automatic Exchange of Information (AEOI) been in preventing tax evasion and the financing of terrorism?

-Join us on Tuesday, March 24th at 13:00 London UTC for a webinar exploring the impact of the OECD’s Automatic Exchange of Information program on tax avoidance, tax evasion and the financing of terrorist organizations.
+On Tuesday, March 24th, we hosted a webinar exploring the impact of the OECD’s Automatic Exchange of Information program on tax avoidance, tax evasion and the financing of terrorist organizations.

-Headlined by two academics at UWE Bristol’s School of Law in the UK, this webinar will take a closer look at the AEOI’s implementation across the globe and how effective it has been in its current state in curtailing illicit financial activities.
+Headlined by two academics at UWE Bristol’s School of Law in the UK, this webinar took a closer look at the AEOI’s implementation across the globe and how effective it has been in its current state in curtailing illicit financial activities.

-Some of the questions to be tackled by our panel include:
+Some of the questions tackled by our panel included:

 - How does the exchange of information work within the United Kingdom’s counter-terrorist financing legal framework?